Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/signal-api-reference.md

 The `extensionVersion()` API returns the version of the Signal extension that is registered with the Mobile Core extension.

-To get the version of the Identity extension, use the following code sample:
+To get the version of the Signal extension, use the following code sample:

 {% tabs %}
 {% tab title="Android" %}